FINDING A PLACE (YOU’RE A STUDENT)

 If you got on campus accommodation, fair play!
 The great thing about on campus accommodation is that from the first of July, you have all the same rights and responsibilities of a tenant in private rental accommodation.

 You can get a great rundown of those rights and responsibilities from RTB here.

-UCD Residences have their own website for more information: www.ucd.ie/residences/
+UCD Residences have their own website with more information HERE

 2. Private Rental (you and your friends rent a house/flat)